-Subsection 31(2) of the Act requires that the pension of an owner and the pension benefit credit of an owner and member-owner must be divided in accordance with the regulations.
+Subsection 31(2) of the Act requires that the pension of an owner and the pension benefit credit of an owner and member-owner must be divided in accordance with the regulation.
 Effective May 31st, 2010, the division is triggered if:

-- a) according to an order of the Court of Queen's Bench made under The Family Property Act, family assets of the owner or member-owner or his or her spouse or common-law partner are required to be divided, - b) according to a written agreement between the owner or member-owner and his or her spouse or common-law partner, their family assets are divided, or - c) a division of the pension or the pension benefit credit, as the case may be, is required by an order of a court of competent jurisdiction in another province or territory of Canada., or an order of the Court of Queen's Bench made under the Act.
+- a) according to an order of the Court of King's Bench made under The Family Property Act, family assets of the owner or member-owner or their spouse or common-law partner are required to be divided, - b) according to a written agreement between the owner or member-owner and their spouse or common-law partner, their family assets are divided, or - c) a division of the pension or the pension benefit credit, as the case may be, is required by an order of a court of competent jurisdiction in another province or territory of Canada, or an order of the Court of King's Bench made under the Act.